miselta/mvp-manemap/README.md

-HELLO!
-Welcome to Miselta's MVP project - my first ever full stack app :)

 # About

-This project is called ManeMap, a directory of beauty supply products & stores.
+This MVP project is called ManeMap, a directory of beauty supply products & stores.
 Geared mainly towards the black community and individuals with curly & afro-hair types, its main purpose is to streamline the process of locating specialized beauty supply stores & products.

 # Database Instalation